Branching

 May You Have A Joy-Filled Season Of Light!

 Light by Rabindranath Tagore Light, my light, the world-filling light, the eye-kissing light, heart-sweetening light!
 Ah, the light dances, my darling, at the center of my life; the light strikes, my darling, the chords of my love; the sky opens, the wind runs wild, laughter passes over the earth.
-The butterflies spread their sails […]
+The butterflies spread their sails on […]